 For the final assembly

 - Lasagne pasta, dry, about 18 sheets (depending on your dish and the size of the sheets)

 - Parmesan, ground

 Melt a knob of butter with a spoonful of flour in the bottom of a saucepan, and mix them.
 You need to get the proportion right, so it’s neither dry nor wet; add a little more until it’s right.
-Add half a pint of milk and mix thoroughly along with plenty of the herbs.
+Add half a pint of milk or cream and mix thoroughly along with plenty of the herbs.
 Slowly reduce over a low heat until it’s thicker, stirring regularly to make sure it doesn’t clump up.

 On the day

-Leave for until the next day, then cook in the oven at 180°C for 45 minutes.
+Cook in the oven at 180°C for 45 minutes.
 The result should hold together as a solid brick of lasagne, and be full of flavour.